-Up to 46 percent of students that attend private high schools are recipients of extra time, despite the fact that only two percent of the population has a learning disability, according to the College Board.
+Up to 46 percent of students that attend private high schools are recipients of extra time, despite the fact that only five percent of the population has a learning disability, according to the National Center for Learning Disabilities.
 At our school, the number is around 11 percent, according to Learning Resource Specialist Grace Brown.
 This is less than the national average for private schools; however, these numbers still all suggest that a disproportionate share of students receive extra time on college entrance exams, while many of them do not genuinely qualify for it.

 Low-income families with students who truly have these conditions often do not have the opportunity to see doctors that can diagnose their children and help them get the extra time they need to have a fair shot at taking the SAT or ACT.